Fallback Calculation Chains

 def _resolve_fare_static(self, event: TapEvent) -> Decimal:

-"""Fallback to static GTFS schedule + zone mapping."""
+"""Fallback to the static GTFS schedule + zone mapping."""

 key = f"{event.route_id}:{event.zone_from}"